yurikaminski/AIDL19-DeepSales/README.md

 5. The notebook DEMO_audio_inference (https://github.com/yurikaminski/AIDL19-DeepSales/blob/master/DEMO_audio_inference.ipynb) plays a couple of audios (conflict and no confict) and shows the results of inference on each 3 second interval.
 Looking at that, we think that one of the thinks that the model learns is to detect when more than one speaker are talking at the same time or without pauses.
 If we look at the prediction of the final interval of the conflict audio, we can see that in this case the prediction is o (no conflict) because in this part of the audio, only one speaker is talking.

+6. Finally we used PCA for dimensionality reduction and visualization of the test samples at the final maxout layer (see below).

 ## Main Issues
 ### Trainning